pramodrawat01/Habit-Tracker/README.md

 # Habit Tracker

-A modern React application with responsive design and clean component structure.
+A minimal and fast habit tracker built with React and Vite to help users track daily and weekly habits.

 ### 🔗 Live Site
 👉 [habit-tracker-git-main-pramod-singh-rawats-projects.vercel.app](https://habit-tracker-git-main-pramod-singh-rawats-projects.vercel.app)